-(You can check out what each of the default/saved templates contain by clicking 'Create New Template' > Below 'Selected Fields' toggle the dropdown for 'Load an existing template...')
+(You can check out what each of the default/saved templates contains by clicking 'Create New Template' > Below 'Selected Fields' toggle the dropdown for 'Load an existing template...')

 Step 3: Image, Native, and Text Settings

-- Include Images - Choose to include images of your documents in you download.
+- Include Images - Choose to include images of your documents in your download.
 You can also choose to include Previously Downloaded Images (a previous downloads' bates endorsement).

 - Image Formats - Formats include multipage color PDFs, single page B&W TIFF, and multipage B&W TIFF.